williamstome/williamstome.github.io.raw/_posts/2016-03-20-love-and-sex-with-robots-a-retrospective-through-science-and-science-fiction.markdown

 and an *artificially intelligent agent* (Samantha, played by Scarlett Johansson).
-This leads to several scenarios which are harder to envision between a human and a robot, such as the possibility of an AI simultaneously falling deeply, truly, in love with hundreds or thousands of people.
+This leads to several scenarios which are harder to envision between a human and a robot, such as the possibility of an AI falling deeply, truly, in love with hundreds or thousands of people simultaneously.
 In *Her*, however, the problems of unidirectional social bonds do not seem to manifest; because Samantha is such an incredibly sophisticated AI, one could argue that she really does love Theodore, and thus the social bonds between Samantha and Theodore are truly